 If the pool and barrier don't comply we complete a non-compliance Form 24 which leaves you 60 days to rectify any items on the non-compliance form.
 Once you have rectified any issues we will inspect again and provide a certificate of compliance for you to lodge with council.

 Please note that if we issue a non-compliance form and at the end of the 60 days you haven’t rectified the items, we will lodge your noncompliance form to council and they will issue the relevant fine.

 A one-off fee payable to the relevant council for the registration of your pool or spa:

 This fee enables the council to conduct the appropriate searches to determine the date of construction of your pool or spa and any associated building permits, which in turn determines the applicable barrier standard.
 The information search fee only applies to pools or spas constructed before 1 November 2020.

-Failure to register swimming pool or spa within relevant time frame up to:
+Failure to register a swimming pool or spa within the relevant time frame up to: